Russia's president Vladimir Putin describes the conversation as constructive and mutually respectful.

 Meet again

-The American president says he will contact, among others, NATO and Ukraine's president Volodymyr Zelenskyj after the meeting – and thinks it is now Zelenskyj's responsibility to build on to reach an agreement.
+The American president stated that he will contact, among others, NATO and Ukraine's president Volodymyr Zelenskyj after the meeting – and thinks that it is now Zelenskyj's responsibility to build on to reach an agreement.

-Now it's really up to President Zelenskyj to get it done.
-And I would also say that the European countries must be involved a little, but it's up to President Zelenskyj, says Trump to the TV channel Fox News.
+Now it is really up to President Zelenskyj to get it done.
+And I would also say that the European countries must be involved a bit, but it is up to President Zelenskyj, says Trump to the TV channel Fox News.

-During the press conference, Trump also says he will "probably" meet Putin again very soon.
-Then Putin suggests a meeting in Moscow.
+During the press conference, Trump also says that he "probably" will meet Putin again very soon.
+Whereupon Putin suggested a meeting in Moscow.

-Oh, it would have been interesting, Trump replies and continues:
+Oh, it would have been interesting, replied Trump and continued:

 The meeting took place behind closed doors.
-Previously, Trump warned that he would leave within a few minutes if he mistrusted the Russian leader's intentions – while the Kremlin's spokesperson Dmitry Peskov said the meeting would last "at least six to seven hours".
+Earlier, Trump warned that he would leave within a few minutes if he mistrusted the Russian leader's intentions – while the Kremlin's spokesperson Dmitrij Peskov said that the meeting would last for "at least six to seven hours".

-Visiting President Putin brought with him Foreign Minister Sergey Lavrov and presidential adviser Yuri Ushakov as support.
-Host Trump was assisted by Foreign Minister Marco Rubio and special envoy Steve Witkoff.
+Visiting president Putin brought with him foreign minister Sergej Lavrov and presidential advisor Jurij Usjakov as support.
+Host Trump was assisted by foreign minister Marco Rubio and special envoy Steve Witkoff.

 Zelenskyj not invited